makkarankush68/Basic-portfolio-template/README.md

 # Basic-portfolio-template
-Just a simple code template for a portfolio website.
+Just a simple portfolio website for me!
+Feel free to improve it if you want 😊